 For more details, please read the following Volume Spread Analysis article

+In the next article, I am going to discuss Supply and Demand Trading in detail.
 Here, in this article, I try to explain Market Structure through Swing.
 I hope you enjoy this Market Structure through the Swing article.
 Please join my Telegram Channel to learn more and clear your doubts. https://t.me/tradingwithsmartmoney.